-The Mentor should encourage the mentee, as primary scrivener, to complete several Memorandum of Agreements (MOA) or, as a prospective family mediator, child support worksheets.
+The mentor should encourage the mentee, as primary scrivener, to complete several Memorandum of Agreements (MOA) and, as a prospective family mediator, child support worksheets.
 In the unusual event that a mentee has met the co-mediation case requirements but has not had the opportunity to write an MOA or complete the child support worksheets, the mentee should continue to co-mediate until the requirement is completed.

-If the mentee is not competent to complete the Memorandum of Agreement or child support worksheets without further training, the Mentor should make specific recommendations for further courses or training.
+If the mentee is not competent to complete the Memorandum of Agreement or child support worksheets without further training, the mentor should make specific recommendations for further courses or training.

-22. What if I cannot recommend the mentee for certification?
+20. What if I cannot recommend the mentee for certification?

-The Mentor should provide honest, objective feedback for each co-mediation, whether it is the mentee's first or final case.
-If the mentee is not yet ready to receive certification to mediate on his or her own, the Mentor should indicate which co-mediation is being evaluated (#1, #2, #3, etc.) on the Mentee Evaluation form and recommend additional cases or training beyond the minimum requirement.
-The Mentor should also indicate what mediation skills the mentee currently lacks that should be addressed in subsequent co-mediations or training.
+The mentor should provide honest, objective feedback for each co-mediation, whether it is the mentee's first or final case.
+If the mentee is not yet ready to receive certification to mediate on his or her own, the mentor will have indicated which co-mediation is being evaluated (#1, #2, #3, etc.) on the Mentee Evaluation form and should recommend additional cases or training beyond the minimum requirement.
+The mentor should also indicate what mediation skills the mentee currently lacks that should be addressed in subsequent co-mediations or training.

-23. What is the meaning of the question "Does the mentee have a good feel for the process?" in 'Section III: Overall Assessment of Mentee' of the Mentee Evaluation form?
+21. What is the meaning of the question "Does the mentee have a good feel for the process?" in 'Section III: Overall Assessment of Mentee' of the Mentee Evaluation form?

-The question is designed to prompt the Mentor to consider the mentee's understanding of, and facility with, the mediation process.
-The Mentor should consider whether the mentee could handle the intricacies of a mediation case as either a solo mediator or a co-mediator.
+The question is designed to prompt the mentor to consider the mentee's understanding of, and facility with, the mediation process.
+The mentor should consider whether the mentee could handle the intricacies of a mediation case as either a solo mediator or a co-mediator.

-24. Will the Dispute Resolution Services office send the Mentor a copy of the completed "Section IV: Mentee Feedback" from the Mentee Evaluation form?
+22. Will DRS send the mentor a copy of the completed "Section IV: Mentee Feedback" from the Mentee Evaluation form?

-The mentorship process is designed to be a learning experience for both the Mentor and the mentee.
-The Mentor should allow the mentee the opportunity to comment on the Mentor's performance as part of the post-mediation de-briefing.
-The Mentor can ask the mentee to share his or her written feedback on the Mentee Evaluation form but the mentee is under no obligation to do so.
+The mentorship process is designed to be a learning experience for both the mentor and the mentee.
+The mentor should allow the mentee the opportunity to comment on the mentor's performance as part of the post-mediation de-briefing.
+The mentor can ask the mentee to share his or her written feedback on the Mentee Evaluation form but the mentee is under no obligation to do so.

-The Dispute Resolution Services office will contact the Mentor to discuss the Mentee Evaluation form if there are any questions or concerns raised in the completed form.
+DRS will contact the mentor to discuss the Mentee Evaluation form if there are any questions or concerns raised in the completed form.

-25. How can I improve/enhance my mentoring skills?
+23. How can I improve/enhance my mentoring skills?

-Mentors can improve/enhance their mentoring skills by attending local Mediator Peer Consultation meetings, the Virginia Mediation Network conferences, mediator continuing education courses, and doing independent reading on mediation.
+Mentors can improve/enhance their mentoring skills by attending local Mediator Peer Consultation meetings, the Virginia Mediation Network conferences, and mediator continuing education courses, and by doing independent reading on mediation.

-26. Can I lose my approval as a Mentor?
+24. Can I lose my approval as a mentor?

-The Dispute Resolution Services office will work with the Mentor to resolve any issues that may arise as a part of the mentorship process and, if necessary, to improve the quality of the comments written by the Mentor on the Mentee Evaluation as well as the sufficiency of the post-mediation de-briefing.
-The decision to remove Mentor status from a mediator will be made after a reasonable period of time if concerns are not addressed.
+DRS will work with the mentor to resolve any issues that may arise as a part of the mentorship process and, if necessary, to improve the quality of the comments written by the mentor on the Mentee Evaluation as well as the sufficiency of the post-mediation de-briefing.
+The decision to remove mentor status from a mediator will be made after a reasonable period of time if concerns are not addressed.

-27. Who should I contact if there are questions regarding the mentorship process?
+25. Who should I contact if there are questions regarding the mentorship process?

-The Mentor should contact the Dispute Resolution Services office at 804-786-6455 if there are questions regarding the mentorship process.
+The mentor should contact DRS at 804-786-6455 if there are questions regarding the mentorship process.